Citrix SD-WAN Standard Edition Virtual Appliance (VPX) high availability Support for AWS

 How to configure high availability Fail-Over for any SD-WAN instance running on AWS

-Set up high availability peers with one high availability peer with three or more ENIs, and 1 high availability peer with equal number of ENIs.
+Set up high availability peers with one high availability peer with three or more ENIs, and 1 high availability peer with an equal number of ENIs.
 In both Peers, the first ENI is dedicated to Management.
 One high availability peer owns all Traffic ENIs.
 During a Failover, the traffic ENIs move from the failing instance to the new Primary instance.

 For example, it can take up to or more than 20 secs to move two traffic ENIs.
 AWS do not have SLAs on API response and you cannot have one for high availability fail-over time.